garden-io/garden/docs/misc/faq.md

         namespace: <the-secret-namespace>
 ```

-This also works for the `local-kubernetes` and `ephemeral-kubernetes` providers.
+This also works for the `local-kubernetes` provider.

 **Option 2 — Use a registry mirror:**